keboola/connection-docs/management/project/export/index.md

 Only configurations and `sys` tables as configurations of legacy components will be exported.

 ## Security Considerations
-1. The *Data Takeout* tool will overwrite existing files in your S3 bucket (no files will be deleted though).
+1. The **Data Takeout** tool will overwrite existing files in your S3 bucket (no files will be deleted though).
 Make sure your S3 bucket is **empty**, or use an appropriate **S3 path**.

-2. If your configurations contain encrypted values (such as password to database server), these values will be exported encrypted. **Exported encrypted values cannot be decrypted**.
+2. If your configurations contain encrypted values (such as database server passwords), these values will be exported encrypted. **Exported encrypted values cannot be decrypted**.

 3. Once the files are written to your S3 bucket, make sure they are kept safely and only **authorized** persons can access them.
 Also, **deactivate** the AWS Key.